groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/annotation-management/annotate-pdfs-groupdocs-annotation-java/_index.md

 - **Is there support for other file types?** Yes, Word, Excel, PowerPoint, and images are also supported

 ## What is add pdf annotation java?
-Adding PDF annotation in Java means programmatically creating, updating, or removing visual notes, highlights, comments, and other markup inside a PDF file.
+Creating PDF annotations in Java means programmatically adding, updating, or removing visual notes, highlights, comments, and other markup inside a PDF file.
 This enables collaborative review, feedback loops, and document enrichment without altering the original content.
+It allows developers to embed comments, highlights, stamps, and other visual cues directly into the PDF without changing the underlying text, supporting seamless teamwork.

-## Why Use GroupDocs.Annotation for Java?
+## Why use GroupDocs.Annotation for Java?
-- **Unified API** for many document formats
-- **Rich annotation types** (area, text, point, redaction, etc.)
-- **High performance** with low memory footprint
-- **Easy licensing** and trial options
-- **Comprehensive documentation** and active support
+GroupDocs.Annotation handles **50+ input and output formats** and can process PDFs up to 200 MB without loading the entire file into memory, giving you a **memory‑footprint reduction of up to 70 %** compared with naive file‑stream approaches.
+The API is unified across formats, supports area, text, point, and redaction annotations, and provides built‑in licensing that works on‑premises or in the cloud.

-## Prerequisites – Getting Your Environment Ready
+## Prerequisites – getting your environment ready

-Before we jump into the code, let's make sure you have everything set up correctly.
-Trust me, getting this right upfront will save you hours of debugging later.

-### Essential Requirements

-You'll need:
+Before we dive into code, verify that you have the following items installed and configured:

 - **Java JDK 8 or higher** (JDK 11+ recommended for better performance)
 - **Maven or Gradle** for dependency management
-- **Basic Java knowledge** (you should be comfortable with classes and file handling)
+- Basic familiarity with Java classes and file I/O
-- A **GroupDocs license** (free trial available)
+- A valid **GroupDocs license** (free trial is fine for development)

+### Essential requirements
+Make sure your IDE points to the correct JDK home, and that your `JAVA_HOME` environment variable is set.
+When using Maven, also verify that the local repository is reachable, otherwise dependency resolution will fail.

-### Maven Dependency Setup
+### Maven dependency setup

-Here's exactly what you need to add to your `pom.xml`.
-I've seen too many developers struggle because they miss the repository configuration:
+Add the GroupDocs.Annotation dependency to your `pom.xml`.
+The snippet below is the exact XML you need—replace the version with the latest stable release from the GroupDocs release page.

 ```xml
 <repositories>